 The things about dogs is simple: they will ask you when they need help, much like my students.
 No teacher wants a student who is uninterested, and no handler wants a dog that won’t find and retrieve game.
 The way in which you go about getting to the solution is key.

-So consider this: start with a lesson plan.
+So consider this: start with a lesson plan for your bird dog training.
 I hate doing them from week to week.
 It takes time, it takes patience, and it takes direction.
 It takes perseverance to see the work being done, and done well.
 But no student gets it right the first time, and if they do, well, lucky you.
 The dogs are no different.
 The key to developing their lesson plan is of course the same: start with the end in mind.
 Just like county standards, you as a trainer have a standard.
 That could be a breed club standard or just your own personal standard.
 It really doesn’t matter because the dog is your student.

 What matters is the process that leads to full understanding and comprehension.
 It’s about doing the work with the student and not for them.
 What I mean, in dog terms, is to allow your dog to do the work and ask questions when it needs help.
 You will know it when they do.
 They search and search, they process, they filter out answers, and when they can’t figure it out, no matter how far they are, they’ll always turn back and look at you.
 Isn’t that what we expect our students to do?
 If they still don’t get it, stay after school for tutorial — i.e., back to yard work.